cycorp/api-clients/core-client/README.md

 ### Java

-* `JDK 1.7` or greater to build; code can be run on Java 6.
+* Java 7 or greater to run, `JDK 1.7` or greater to build.
 * [Apache Maven](http://maven.apache.org/) version `3.2` or higher to build the sources.
 If you are new to Maven, you may wish to view the [quick start](http://maven.apache.org/run-maven/index.html).

-The APIs may be used without Maven via the `cyc-core-client-impl-1.0.0-rc6-jar-with-dependencies.jar`.
+The APIs may be used without Maven via the `cyc-core-client-impl-1.0.0-rc7.0-jar-with-dependencies.jar`.
 See [Standalone Bundle](#standalone-bundle), below.

 ### Cyc Server